2023GrafkomB/tugas-individu-rafifiaan/README.md

 ## Creating 3D Object using WebGL

+**Usage Guide** :
+- clone this repo to your local storage
+- delete the `Tugas 2` folder while running in the text editor
+- run the `index.html` file using a live server and `port 5500`

 **Object** : 2 Spheres (big & small)

 **Feature** : texture, translation, rotation, scale, animation (click)